 The four Houses: Chavoin, Colin, More and Rice supplement the spiritualty of the College.
 These Houses call to mind the charisms of their namesakes, encouraging the members of the House to explore how they too can live their Christian calling.

-The School encourages students to live by the key core values of faith, knowledge and service and to assist them to achieve their best academically.
+The School encourages students to live by the key core values of faith, knowledge and service and to assist them in achieving their best academically.

-Emmaus College aims to ensure that students are able to acquire the skills necessary for 21st Century learning, especially the four Cs of Critical Thinking Skills, Communication, Collaboration and Creativity.
+Emmaus College aims to ensure that students are able to acquire the skills necessary for 21st Century learning, especially the four C’s: Critical Thinking Skills, Communication, Collaboration and Creativity.
 These skills will enable students to be flexible in their problem solving methodology, have enhanced thinking abilities and a collaborative attitude to communication skills.
-Students need to develop these skills alongside the foundation skills of literacy and numeracy
+Students need to develop these skills alongside the foundations of literacy and numeracy.

 As part of the Australian Catholic School Vision, Emmaus College has a commitment to: